wp-plugins/salt-map/readme.txt

 1. Location settings derived form the fields added under global settings.

 == Changelog ==
+= 1.3.1 =
+* Fixed IE problems with load order and screen size detection.
 = 1.3.0 =
 * Added support for multiple maps on one page
 = 1.2.0 =